 - 1. Reprimand: An official statement to the student organization explaining that they have violated a college regulation.
 Any further misconduct could result in additional student organization conduct action. - 2.
 Cease and Desist: An official order by the College to halt all activities of the organization while College officials conduct an initial investigation of a complaint or notification of inappropriate behavior or an alleged violation of the Code of Conduct.
-This order may be in place no longer than one semester while the initial investigation or assessment takes place. - 3.
-Restitution: An organization may be required to make restitution when the organization has damaged or destroyed college or personally owned property. - 4.
-Mediation: A professional staff member-facilitated mediation can occur among organizations, members, and/or leaders of a student organization so long as all parties and the Director of Student Engagement & Greek Life in conjunction with the Assistant Dean of Students agree that mediation is an appropriate resolution. - 5.
-Educational Programs: Attendance at educational or counseling programs, researching and writing a paper, completion of special projects, presentations, or participation in other relevant activities may be assigned in lieu of, or in addition to, other sanctions (consequences).
+This order may be in place no longer than one semester while the initial investigation or assessment takes place.

+- 3. Restitution: An organization may be required to make restitution when the organization has damaged or destroyed college or personally owned property. - 4.
+Mediation: Mediation facilitated by identified college personnel can occur among organizations, members, or leaders of a student organization so long as all parties and the Director of Student Engagement & Greek Life in conjunction with the Assistant Dean of Students agree that mediation is an appropriate resolution. - 5.
+Educational Programs: Attendance at educational or counseling programs, researching and writing a paper, completion of special projects, presentations, or participation in other relevant activities may be assigned in place of, or in addition to, other sanctions (consequences).
 There may be costs associated with some of these activities and is the responsibility of the student organization. - 6.
-Restriction of Privileges: Restrictions placed upon a student organization which limits college privileges for a specified period of time.
-This includes, but is not limited to, restriction of participation in Club, or Intramural sports, Student Government, other college, programs, trips or activities.
+Restriction of Privileges: Restrictions placed upon a student organization that limits college privileges for a specified period; this includes, but is not limited to, limitation of participation in Club, or Intramural Sports, Student Government, other college, programs, trips or activities.
 Loss of privilege may be imposed separately or in addition to any other sanction and should relate to the violations determined.